xzi/darkweb_project/working.md

 Before continuing, I must stress that ***No one on our team condones criminal activity of any kind.*** Please consult your local laws before doing something you could regret.

 While The Silk Road may have shut down years ago, drug marketplaces are still alive, well, and more secure than ever before.
-Sites such as Arch*** aim to be a "dark web Amazon".
+Sites such as Arch*** aim to be a "dark web Amazon" and try to make it as easy as possible to order illicit substances.

+Image here

+Most advertising for drug related products happen on the appropriate subdread back on Dread.

+# Non-criminal uses

+Reporting crime, accessing video content you have purchased prior, and evading censorship.